Usvyatsky District: History

 On August 1, 1927, Usmynsky District with the administrative center in the selo of Usmyn was created on the territories which previously belonged to Nevelsky and Toropetsky Uyezds.
 It was a part of Velikiye Luki Okrug of Leningrad Oblast.
 On June 17, 1929, the district was transferred to Western Oblast, and on September 20, 1930, Usmynsky District was abolished and split between Velizhsky and Usvyatsky Districts.
 On March 10, 1945, it was re-established as Prikhabsky District, with the administrative center in the selo of Prikhaby, a part of Velikiye Luki Oblast, from the areas belonging to Usvyatsky and Kunyinsky Districts.
-On March 1949 the administrative center of the district was moved to Usmyn, and the district renamed Usmynsky.
+In March 1949 the administrative center of the district was moved to Usmyn, and the district renamed Usmynsky.
 On October 2, 1957, the district was transferred to Pskov Oblast.
 On October 3, 1959, Usmynsky District was abolished and merged into Kunyinsky District.

 On August 1, 1927, Porechyevsky District with the administrative center in the selo of Porechye was created as well on the territories which previously belonged to Nevelsky Uyezd.
 It was a part of Velikiye Luki Okrug of Leningrad Oblast.
 On June 17, 1929, the district was transferred to Western Oblast, and on September 20, 1930, Porechyevsky District was abolished and split between Velikoluksky, Nevelsky, and Usvyatsky Districts.
 On March 10, 1945, it was re-established as Porechensky District, a part of Velikiye Luki Oblast, from the areas belonging to Velikoluksky and Nevelsky Districts.
 On October 2, 1957, the district was transferred to Pskov Oblast.
 On March 23, 1959, Porechensky District was abolished and merged into Velikoluksky District.